zhenwei2972/FlutterWorkshop/README.md

 # NTU Innovation Lab Flutter Workshop

 Would you like to try to create a _describe project_?
-This repo contains instructions for a hackathon and workshop activity for students.
-There are also ['train-the-trainer' instructions](instructor_materials/README.md) for teachers, coaches, and instructors.
+This repo contains instructions for a workshop activity for students.
+There are also ['train-the-trainer' instructions](instructor_materials/README.md) for instructors.

 ## Installation Instructions